When to Hire a Workers Compensation Lawyer in Northeast Ohio

 Why are claims denied?

 There are many reasons why claims are denied.
 The claim may have been filed late.
 The employer may deny the injury happened at work or state there was no injury.
-Physician reports are only accepted by the BWC if the doctor is certified by them.
+Physician reports are accepted by the BWC only if the doctor is certified by them.
 It is necessary to make certain injured workers visit the right medical facility.
 In some instances, the injury is not considered severe enough to qualify for compensation.
 The benefit of using a Cuyahoga Falls workers compensation lawyer is that they help to prevent denials by thoroughly researching the incident and including all necessary information with the initial claim.

 Can a denial be reversed?